ed3899/cloud-dev/README.md

         name: <CHANGE_ME_HERE_TO_THE_RIGHT_VERSION>
         update_cache: yes
 ```
-Dotnet follows a different approach for version management.
-Please read [this](https://learn.microsoft.com/en-us/dotnet/core/versions/selection).
+Please note that dotnet follows a different approach for version management.
+For more information on how to select the correct version, please read the [official documentation](https://learn.microsoft.com/en-us/dotnet/core/versions/selection).

+If you have made the necessary changes to the `dotnet.yml` file and specified the correct version, save the file.
+The `dotnet-sdk-7.0` will be installed according to the updated configuration.
 ### Go
 Add `go` to tags.

-To manage multiple Go versions, please refer to this [thread](https://go.dev/doc/manage-install#installing-multiple) and this [one](https://stackoverflow.com/a/68087898/11941146).
-The latter shows how to alias multiple Go versions.
+Refer to the official [Go documentation](https://go.dev/doc/manage-install#installing-multiple) to learn how to manage multiple *Go* versions effectively.
+This guide provides detailed instructions on installing and managing multiple *Go* versions on your system.

+Additionally, you can also check out this [Stack Overflow thread](https://stackoverflow.com/a/68087898/11941146), which explains how to alias multiple *Go* versions.
+This technique allows you to switch between different *Go* versions easily.
 ### Node.js
 Add `node_js` to tags.

-It uses [nvm](https://github.com/nvm-sh/nvm) to manage multiple node versions.
+It installs [nvm](https://github.com/nvm-sh/nvm), which is a popular tool for managing multiple versions of *Node.js*.

+Once *nvm* is installed, you can use it to install and manage multiple *Node.js* versions on your system.
+By using *nvm* commands, you can easily switch between different node versions based on your requirements.
 ### Python
 Add `python` to tags.

-It installs [miniconda](https://docs.conda.io/en/latest/miniconda.html#linux-installers) under the hood which is a lightweight version of [anaconda](https://www.anaconda.com/).
-You can manage multiple python versions, virtual environment and packages with it.
+It installs [miniconda](https://docs.conda.io/en/latest/miniconda.html#linux-installers) which is a lightweight version of [anaconda](https://www.anaconda.com/). *Miniconda* allows you to manage multiple *Python* versions, virtual environments, and packages efficiently.

-If want a different *miniconda* version.
-Please refer to this [download](https://docs.conda.io/en/latest/miniconda.html#linux-installers) page and change the following values accordingly at `packer\ansible\playbooks\programming_languages\python.yml`
+If you prefer a different *miniconda* version, you can refer to the download page for alternative options.
+Once you have chosen the appropriate version, make the following changes in the `packer\ansible\playbooks\programming_languages\python.yml` file:
 ```
   vars:
     x86_64: